The Road To Nowhere

 The Story Behind "The Road to Nowhere"

 In the 1930s and 1940s, Swain County gave up the majority of its private land to the Federal Government for the creation of Fontana Lake and the Great Smoky Mountains National Park.
+Fontana Lake is actually a reservoir for Fontana Dam, which was built as a TVA project during World War II to produce electricity for ALCOA aluminum plants in Tennessee as well as for Oak Ridge National Laboratory’s Manhattan Project.
 Hundreds of people were forced to leave the small Smoky Mountain communities that had been their homes for generations.
 With the creation of the Park, their homes were gone, and so was Old Highway 288 the road to those communities.
 The old road was buried beneath the deep waters of Fontana Lake.
+Fontana Dam Facts and History

 The Federal government promised to replace Highway 288 with a new road.
 Lakeview Drive was to have stretched along the north shore of Fontana Lake, from Bryson City to Fontana, 30 miles to the west.
 And, of special importance to those displaced residents, it was to have provided access to the old family cemeteries where generations of ancestors remained behind.